injulkarnilesh/java_tryout/Algorithm/README.md

  - Requires extra space of auxiliary array, it better be created once and used rather than copying original array every time.

 > Stability
-Sort algorithm is stable if an array of objects sorted with one criteria (Comparator) is sorted again with another criteria then for same values of second criteria array remains sorted with first criteria.
+<br> Sort algorithm is stable if an array of objects sorted with one criteria (Comparator) is sorted again with another criteria
+then for same values of second criteria array remains sorted with first criteria.
-Eg. If array of students is sorted by name and then by class, then in final array all students in same class remain sorted by name.
+<br> Eg. If array of students is sorted by name and then by class, then in final array all students in same class remain sorted by name.
 Insertion sort and Merge sort are stable, Selection and Shell sort are not.

 #### Quick Sort